News and Commentary

 Bonds are an important component of diversified portfolios because they offer investors predictable returns and reliable cash flow without the volatility of the public equity markets.
 However, this is not to say that bonds are not subject to risks.
 They are, especially in times of rising interest rates.
 The good news is you can mitigate some of this interest rate risk by employing a laddering strategy.

 The size and structure of a bond ladder depend on an investor’s unique circumstances, including time to retirement, risk tolerance and goals.
 However, the aim is to have securities that mature every few months or every year.
-As bonds on the bottom rungs of the ladder mature, investors can reinvest those proceeds into longer-maturity with higher yields on the ladder’s top rungs.
-If interest rates fall, reinvested proceeds will be at lower rates, but the remaining ladder will still be locked-in and earning higher yields.
+As bonds on the bottom rungs of the ladder mature, investors can reinvest those proceeds into longer maturity with higher yields on the ladder’s top rungs.
+If interest rates fall, reinvested proceeds will be at lower rates, but the remaining ladder will still be locked in and earning higher yields.
 Should investors need those proceeds, they could use the cash from maturing bonds without the risk of losing any principal.

 Raymond James offers the following example of how laddering maturities can minimize interest rate risks and potentially optimize the performance of the overall bond portfolio.
-The table below compares the historical 2-year CD versus a ladder of CDs that is rolled periodically.
+The table below compares the historical 2-year CD versus a ladder of CDs rolled periodically.

-Provenance Wealth Advisors, 515 E. Las Olas Blvd., Ft.
+Provenance Wealth Advisors (PWA), 200 E. Las Olas Blvd., 19th Floor, Ft.
 Lauderdale, FL 33301 (954) 712-8888.

-The information contained in this report does not purport to be a complete description of the securities, markets, or developments referred to in this material.
+This material is being provided for information purposes only and is not a complete description, nor is it a recommendation.
 The information has been obtained from sources considered to be reliable, but we do not guarantee that the foregoing material is accurate or complete.
 Past performance is not a guarantee of future results.
+There is no guarantee that these statements, opinions or forecasts provided herein will prove to be correct.

 To learn more about Provenance Wealth Advisors financial planning services click here or contact us at info@provwealth.com